 Example: “You are so excited about getting presents this holiday that you wish it could happen now!”

 Naming emotions can help children better understand what they are feeling.
 Identifying the feeling is one of the first steps in emotional regulation.
 Also, when you reflect children's feelings and accurately name them, children feel understood.
 Feeling understood helps people, children and adults alike, better regulate their emotions.
 This is an important first step.
+Our stress relief collection is a great tool to help teach children to name their feelings.

 Step 2: State the Limit